F-Stop Magazine: How did you first become involved in photography and what led to you working in this medium?

 I saw a similar evolution as I shot two versions of my “amnh” series.
 When I first took my camera to the dioramas at the American Museum of Natural History in 2005, I found visitors gazing upon the dioramas and unknowingly creating beautiful silhouettes.
 When I revisited three years later, people no longer stood and gazed at the dioramas.
 Instead they cruised the rooms with tiny video cameras or stopped just long enough to snap a photo with little digital cameras.
 I was so frustrated that I gave up on the amnh series and shot a new series called LCD which featured the screens of visitors’ cameras.
 I have a feeling that today I’d find people looking not at the dioramas, but at the view of the dioramas on their iPhones.
 Hey, maybe that would make a beautiful silhouette.

-AN: You were in exhibition earlier this year at the Jen Bekman Gallery in New York.
+F-Stop: You were in exhibition earlier this year at the Jen Bekman Gallery in New York.
 What do you hope people see, feel or perhaps learn when they look at your photographs?
 What feedback or reactions have you received from your exhibitions?

 JOH: I love printing, and I believe that my photos are at their best as prints, so exhibitions are really important to me.
 The Internet has become the de facto exhibition space for billions of photographers, but looking at a print is a completely different experience, an essential experience.
 I don’t believe anyone has really seen some of my most popular images until they’ve seen prints.